 Driving the inputs (analog or digital) beyond the power supply rails.
 For proper operation, all inputs should not go more than 50mV below the ground pins or 50mV above the supply pins.
 Exceeding these limits on even a transient basis can cause faulty or erratic operation.
-It is not uncommon for high speed digital circuits (e.g., 74F and 74AC devices) to exhibit undershoot that goes more than a volt below ground.
-A resistor of $50\Omega$ in series with the offending digital input will usually eliminate the problem.
+It is not uncommon for high speed digital circuits to exhibit undershoot that goes more than a volt below ground due to improper line termination.
+A resistor of $50\Omega$ to $100\Omega$ in series with the offending digital input, located close to the signal source, will usually eliminate the problem.

-Care should be taken not to overdrive the inputs of the ADC1173.
+Care should be taken not to overdrive the inputs of the ADC1175.
 Such practice may lead to conversion inaccuracies and even to device damage.

 Attempting to drive a high capacitance digital data bus.
-The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current is required from $DV{DD}$ and DGND.
+The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current is required from DVDD and DGND.
 These large charging current spikes can couple into the analog section, degrading dynamic performance.
-Buffering the digital data outputs (with an 74ACQ541, for example) may be necessary if the data bus to be driven is heavily loaded.
+Buffering the digital data outputs (with an 74AC541, for example) may be necessary if the data bus to be driven is heavily loaded.
 Dynamic performance can also be improved by adding $47\Omega$ to $100\Omega$ series resistors at each digital output, reducing the energy coupled back into the converter output pins.

 Using an inadequate amplifier to drive the analog input.
 As explained in THE ANALOG INPUT, the capacitance seen at the input alternates between 4 pF and 11 pF with the clock.
 This dynamic capacitance is more difficult to drive than is a fixed capacitance, and should be considered when choosing a driving device.
-The LMH6702, LM6152, LM6154, LM6181 and LM6182 have been found to be excellent devices for driving the ADC1173 analog input.
+The LMH6702, LMH6609, LM6152, LM6154, LM6181 and LM6182 have been found to be excellent devices for driving the ADC1175 analog input.